tbal999/battleshipslite/README.md

 lists,
 matrices,
-for loops,
+for & while loops,
-if and else,
+if and else statements

-Enoy the game!